 Israeli born Eyal Lovett is one of the most prominent jazz pianists and band leaders currently active in Europe.
 Eyal was chosen to be the 2017 “Artist of the year” by Jazzy Berlin.
 In June 2018 Eyal Lovett Trio won 1st place at the international competition JazzWings in Warsaw.
-In 2020 Eyal was accepted in the prestigious Soloist program in the Royal Academy of Music, Aalborg.
+In 2022 Eyal graduated from the prestigious Soloist program in the Royal Academy of Music, Aalborg.
 Eyal's 4th album "Through the Rain" was released Feb 2022 by BERTHOLD Records.

 "There are so many treasures here – and these eighty-four minutes have, over a period of time, repeatedly called me back to focus on their intricacies and their sincerity.
 At the moment, I wouldn’t stray far without this very special collection" - Adrian Pallant

 Eyal's music is focused on storytelling, deep and thoughtful compositions, and mesmerising performance and execution.
 Influenced by the likes of Bill Evans and Brad Mehldau as well as Avishai Cohen, Shai Maestro and Gilad Hekselman, Eyal's music has a "classical" architecture and development, rhythmical complexity, and Mediterranean compelling melodies.

 Eyal's 3rd album was recorded in a live performance in Horns Erben, Leipzig.
 It features his trio plus the acclaimed Eran Har Even on guitar.
 The album was released July 2019 by Berthold Records.

 "A superb quartet.
 We want them back again" - David Lyons